apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 * [kogito-operator-promote](https://github.com/kiegroup/kogito-cloud-operator/blob/master/Jenkinsfile.promote)

 **NOTE:** Deploy & Promote jobs of a specific repository can be ignored (and so job does not need to be created for testing), but you will need to check the corresponding `SKIP_` parameter.

+**IMPORTANT:**

+* When using `Optaplanner Promote` job, please also create a specific branch to be executed and comment the content of the `uploadDistribution` method.
+* When deploying artifacts for runtimes/apps/examples/optaplanner, make sure the branch you deploy is up to date to avoid any conflict with current deployed artifacts !

 #### Setup Jenkins creds for release testing